fl0c/Capstone_Two_Data_Wrangling/README.md

 ![dvptsum](https://user-images.githubusercontent.com/85296113/147651249-29fff7f5-9ff8-4570-8113-3cd994adf03e.png)
 A development summary table is created to gain a quick overview of key development parameters, e.g. average flat size and average price per saleable area.

-## 5. Machine Learning Algorithms
+## 5. Machine Learning Algorithms and Prediction
 The data was split into train-test sets to build a regression model for predicting prices of future launches.
 OLS, linear, ridge and lasso regression were used.
-The Ridge model performs best, with the highest coefficient of determination for the predictions.
-There are few data samples and many features (after encoding categorical features). this is
+Hyperparameter tuning was performed with Grid Search for linear regression to identify the key features.
+The scores for various alpha values are tested for the Ridge and Lasso models.
+The Ridge model performs best, with the highest coefficient of determination for the predictions at 0.96.
+An alpha of 0.01 was selected.
+There are few data samples and many features (after encoding categorical features), so the Ridge model is suitable.

-Ridge model performs best at predicting the price, with the highest
+## 6. Future Improvements

-Ridge regression addresses some of the problems of Ordinary Least Squares by imposing a penalty on the size of the coefficients with l2 regularization.
+The flat type summary currently requires manual analysis of floor plans, the project can be extended to include image analysis to extract this data for faster analysis.